The EU’s proposed extension for IVD medical devices aims to prevent shortages. Manufacturers must prepare by meeting IVDR requirements promptly.

-- a diploma, certificate or other evidence of formal qualification, awarded on completion of a university degree or of a course of study recognised as equivalent by the Member State concerned, in law, medicine, pharmacy, engineering or another relevant scientific discipline, and at least one year of professional experience in regulatory affairs or in quality management systems relating to in vitro diagnostic medical devices
+- Diploma, certificate or other evidence of formal qualification, awarded on completion of a university degree or of a course of study recognised as equivalent by the Member State concerned, in law, medicine, pharmacy, engineering or another relevant scientific discipline, and at least one year of professional experience in regulatory affairs or in quality management systems relating to in vitro diagnostic medical devices or

 The person responsible for regulatory compliance shall at least be responsible for ensuring that:

-- the post-market surveillance obligations are complied with in accordance with Article 10(9);
+- Post-market surveillance obligations are carried out with in accordance with Article 10.

-- the reporting obligations referred to in Articles 82 to 86 are fulfilled;
+- Reporting obligations referred to in Articles 82 to 86 are fulfilled.

-- in the case of devices for performance studies intended to be used in the context of interventional clinical performance studies or other performance studies involving risks for the subjects, the statement referred to in Section 4.1 of Annex XIV is issued.
+- In case of devices for performance studies intended to be used in the context of interventional clinical performance studies or other performance studies involving risks for the subjects, the statement referred to in Section 4.1 of Annex XIV is issued.

-Notified Bodies play a key role in supporting manufacturers to place only safe and compliant in-vitro diagnostic medical devices on the EU Market.
-They are controlling the manufacturers by carrying out conformity assessment procedures and grant conformity certificates to in-vitro diagnostic medical devices.
-There are certain expectations that a Notified Body must meet before being designated by the EU Authorities.
+These play a key role in supporting manufacturers to place only safe and compliant in-vitro diagnostics on the EU Market.
+They are assessing the manufacturers by carrying out conformity assessment procedures and grant conformity certificates to in-vitro diagnostics.

-A key aspect of their role is to audit the quality management system of the manufacturer and review the technical documentation of IVDs A, B, C, D. Notified bodies will issue EU Technical Documentation Assessment Certificates, EU Quality Management System Certificate, EU Production Quality Assurance Certificate and EU Type Examination Certificates depending on the conformity assessment procedure selected.
+A key aspect of their role is to audit the quality management system of the manufacturer and review the technical documentation.
+Notified bodies will issue EU Technical Documentation Assessment Certificates, EU Quality Management System Certificate, EU Production Quality Assurance Certificate and EU Type Examination Certificates depending on the conformity assessment procedure selected.

 Notified bodies shall conduct surveillance audits on at least an annual basis as well as unannounced audits of manufacturer and where applicable of subcontractors and suppliers.